Home > Services > Faculty Support > Copyright Assistance > Copyright FAQs

 - the amount and substantiality of the work used; and

 - the effect of the use upon the potential market for or value of the work used.

 Use the Fair Use Checklist (developed by the Columbia University Copyright Advisory Office) to determine if you can share material without obtaining copyright permission.
 SGPP instructors are responsible for deciding in good faith if course-related use of the copyrighted work is permissible and fair without obtaining copyright permission.

 Assigned textbooks are included as a permissible type of material to excerpt.
 The faculty member or Twin Cities Library must own a copy of the entire book in order to share a portion of it with students; books obtained through interlibrary loan may not be posted online.

-While the Georgia State University ruling did not specifically address electronic journal articles, the consensus among the academic community is that sharing one journal article from a single issue is permissible.
-The faculty member must own a copy of the article in order to share it with students; articles obtained through interlibrary loan may not be posted online.
+Journal articles can also be shared.
+The consensus among the academic community is that sharing one journal article from a single issue is permissible.
+The faculty member or Twin Cities Library must own a copy of the article in order to share it with students; articles obtained through interlibrary loan may not be posted online.

 All uploaded material needs to have a copyright statement included as the first page.

 1. Cambridge University Press v.
 Patton, Nos.
 12-14676, 12-15147, 2014 WL 5303007, at *17 (C.A.11 (Ga.)).